garbagecat

 -----------------------------------------------------------------------

 *The CMS_SERIAL_OLD collector is being invoked for one of the following reasons: (1) Fragmentation.
 The concurrent low pause collector does not compact.
 When fragmentation becomes an issue a serial collection compacts the heap.
 If the old generation has available space, the cause is likely fragmentation.
 Fragmentation can be avoided by increasing the heap size.
 (2) Metaspace class metadata or compressed class pointers allocation failure.
 The GC attempts to free/resize metaspace.
 (3) Resizing perm gen. If perm gen occupancy is near perm gen allocation, the cause is likely perm gen. Perm gen resizing can be avoided by setting the minimum perm gen size equal to the the maximum perm gen size.
 For example: -XX:PermSize=256M -XX:MaxPermSize=256M.
 (4) Undetermined reasons.
 Possibly the JVM requires a certain amount of heap or combination of resources that is not being met, and consequently the concurrent low pause collector is not used despite being specified with the -XX:+UseConcMarkSweepGC option.
-The CMS_SERIAL_OLD collector is a serial (single-threaded) collector, which means it will take a very long time to collect a large heap.
+The CMS_SERIAL_OLD collector is a serial (single-threaded) collector, which means it can take a very long time to collect a large heap.
 For optimal performance, tune to avoid serial collections.

 -----------------------------------------------------------------------